BHII-KSC/qbr/README.md

 This package makes no attempt to convert data types.
 Number fields in Quickbase may well be interpreted in the resulting tibble as characters.
-The qb_run function does provide a type_suffix argument to allow you to discern the intended datatype more easily.
+The run_report function does provide a type_suffix argument to allow you to discern the intended datatype more easily.